📘 MERCED COUNTY CEDS 2025–2030 (FULLY REBUILT WITH ALL CITIES)

 South Merced grocery access

-Broadband expansion for the Eastside and Westside
+Broadband expansion for Eastside & Westside

 PILLAR 2 — UC MERCED AS AN ENGINE OF OPPORTUNITY (NOT DISPLACEMENT)